AlexanderZaytsev/SublimeText2RailsFileSwitcher/README.md

 `Rails File Switcher` switches between MVC files instantly.
 If you are in your User model and you press ⌘+2 (if that's your binding), you will instantly see UsersController.

-This is the alpha version, if something is not working, please, create an issue.
+## Contributing
+Pull requests are appreciated, if something isn't working, you can fix and send a pull request or at simply create an issue to let me know of the bugs.

 ## CHANGELOG

+### March 7, 2013
+- Include key bindings by default (by @deiga).

 ### January 27, 2013
 - Add support for namespaces.